 The jury also appreciated the reference to Thomas Church, whose legendary Donnell Garden inspired the kidney-shaped pool.
 Beautifully alienated in colour, materiality, form and embedding a reference to another time, it appears as if the designers were intentionally dealing with the contradiction of the swimming pool rather than the swimming pool itself.
-A very mature and precise statement!See all LILA recognitions 2016 -
+A very mature and precise statement!- from the award statements

 The project is for a small lodge, catering for guests going to see the Mountain Gorillas at the nearby Volcanos National Park.
 The site is set within the residential zone of Runergheri town with issues of large houses overlooking the site as well as unsightly views looking onto various houses and tin roofs.
 It was very evident that we need to create an inward-looking design and create a series of courtyards to create intimate and private spaces.